NIH-NICHD/Data-Linkage-Governance/MetadataSchema/README.md

 The schema includes several places where ODRL classes were extended (dotted line with an _extends_ relation) in the data governance profile.

 ###  7.4. <a name='Enumerations'></a>Enumerations
-Several classes in the schema are marked as enumerations (indicated by the _<\<enumeration\>>_ symbol), to represent a value set a particular class represents.
-For example, the Action class can have possible actions like obtainConsent, notice, inform, grantUse, etc.
+Several classes in the schema are marked as enumerations (indicated by the _<\<enumeration\>>_ symbol), to represent possible instances of a particular class.
+For example, the Action class is an enumeration to represent different types of actions that can be associated with a Rule.
+The GovernanceAction class extends the Action class to include additional actions that are specific to data governance, such as collect, link, and re-identify.

 ##  8. <a name='MetadataSchemaExamples'></a>Metadata Schema Examples
 Six examples that illustrate how the schema encodes common governance concepts are listed below.